PagaMasTarde/magento-1X/Documentation/install.md

 ## :house: Access

-To access to Paga+Tarde admin panel, we need to open the Magento admin panel and follow the next steps:
+To access to Pagantis admin panel, we need to open the Magento admin panel and follow the next steps:

 1 – System => Magento Connect => Magento Connect Manager
 ![Step 1](./install-step1.png?raw=true "Step 1")